Install a Customer

 Install the Mount

 Install the mount on the roof to hold the CPE Radio.
-Place the mount in the location with the best line of sight to your tower.
+Place the mount in the location with the best line of sight to your access point.
 If possible try to minimize visibility from the street or front of the house (for aesthetic purposes - you may scare other potential customers off if your installs are ugly.)

 Use lag screws and a pitch pad to fix the mount to the roof.
 You can get a kit that includes both or they can be purchased separately.
 Remove the paper from the pitch pad and lay it on the bottom of the mount, then drill the lag screws through the pitch pad directly in to the roof.